lifelib-dev/lifelib/makedocs/source/about_lifelib.rst

 ------------

 lifelib models are built using `modelx`_.
-Below is a non-exaustive list of the advantages of using modelx:
+Below is a non-exhaustive list of the advantages of using modelx:

 * Models run fast!
 * Formulas are easy to read